1601-mma2013/Performance-Enhancer/README.md

 **Customer behaviour**

-unsatisfied with their pcs performance and want to reamp the preformanvve output without having to buy new hardware.
+unsatisfied with their pc's performance and want to reamp the preformance output without having to buy new hardware.

 **2. Attitudes**